peytonmford/data_project/README.md

 Team members submit the working code for their machine learning model, as well as the following:
 ## Description of data preprocessing:
+I began the preprocessing by reading the dataset into a jupyter notebook using pandas.
+I created a pandas dataframe to take a look at the structure of the dataset.
+I paid attention to the number of rows and columns, the column headings, and the different types of data in the dataset that were identifiable by just looking at the data.
+Next I took a deeper look at the data and the info by using the .info function to learn how many rows and columns there are in the dataset, to see if the data was well organized, and to see the non-null count.
+I then checked for missing data using the .isnull().sum() function.
+Just to make sure, I examined the data for null values and dropped the null rows and columns where all values were null.
+I then took a look at the specific types of data by running the .dtypes function.

 The preprocessing of the data was done in jupyter notebook until the final week of preparing the final project.
 I moved the data into Colab in order to connect with the database our team member had created.
 The final steps of preprocessing were made and all error messages were corrected.
 All code is working and accomplished our preferred outcomes.
 The following functions were used to preprocess the data: